Germany is a somewhat under-appreciated travel destination. For some reason, it doesn't end up at the top of people's lists of places to visit.

 There's certainly a feeling that the biggest fans of Germany tend to be expats who have ended up living or working in the country.
 It's only once you experience the regions and the diversity of the landscapes and culture that you begin to appreciate how much more there is to discover.

-So that's German Sights in a nutshell - a guide to interesting places experienced during visits to a neighbouring country.
+So that's German Sights in a nutshell - a guide to interesting places to visit experienced during visits to a neighbouring country.

 The German Sights website isn't an official tourist marketing site.
 That means, hopefully, that you get an independent and unbiased view of the places covered.